Skip to main content

 Teaching

-Astrid teaches across topics in digital marketing, digital communication, and consumer culture (contemporary and historical).
-She also has experience teaching programming to beginners.
+Astrid teaches across topics in programming, social media marketing, and digital childhood.
 Her preferred teaching method draws on 'Problem Based Learning', which she adapts as required to suit the needs of her students.

 Research